locksuetkei/Florist-Website/README.md

 © 2025 Suet Kei Lock.
 All rights reserved.
 Unauthorized copying, redistribution, or submission of this project as academic work is strictly prohibited.

+> ⚠️ This project is protected under All Rights Reserved.
+> The design, code, images, and content in this repository are original work by Suet Kei Lock.
+> Copying this project for academic submission, commercial use, or redistribution without permission is strictly forbidden.